bcgov/Technology-Code-of-Practice/README.md

 ### 9. Integrate and adapt technology

-Your technology should work with existing technologies, processes and infrastructure in your organisation, and adapt to future demands.
+Your technology should work with existing technologies, processes and infrastructure in your organization, and adapt to future demands.

 ### 10. Make better use of data